myke11j/what-to-watch-next/README.md

 - Recommender System: Python, pandas
 - ETL and CRON: Python
 - Dataset: Movielens
-- AWS: S3
+- AWS: S3, DynamoDB
 - Deployed using Heroku

 # Setup

 Make sure you have installed these:

-- Python
-- Node.js
+- Python3
-- have aws iam tokens
+- have aws iam tokens (and setup in ~/.aws/credentials and ~/.aws/config)

 ## create-recommendation

 ### Download dataset from s3

+This module will fetch dataset from S3 and create recommendation for every movie and save in dynamodb.

 - cd in module
 - Make sure you have movie lens dataset somewhere in your s3